cedomir-spalevic/Learn-React/README.md

 # Learn-React
-> Catch of the Day Application built with ReactJS
+> Catch of the Day Application built with ReactJS tutorial

 ## How to run
 ``` bash